Datamine-Crypto/white-paper/docs/datamine-smart-contracts.md

 ### Avoid using tx.origin

-We're always using `_msgSender()` (GSN version of msg.sender) to follow OpenZepplin style of coding.
+We're always using `_msgSender()` (GSN version of msg.sender) to follow OpenZeppelin style of coding.
 There are no `tx.origin` references in the FLUX smart contract.
-However there are safe `tx.origin` uses in OpenZeppling ERC-777.
+However there are safe `tx.origin` uses in OpenZeppeling ERC-777.

 ### Timestamp Dependence

 To keep the time math formulas basic we've based all of our math around the fact that 1 block = 15 seconds.
 This assumes that this number is variable and can change in the future.
 The goal of this is to stay away from timestamp drifting and to avoid time-based inaccuracy.